-- (d) "Determination Period" means each period from (and including) a Determination Date to (but excluding) the next Determination Date (including, where either the Interest Commencement Date or the final Interest Payment Date is not a Determination Date, the period commencing on the first Determination Date prior to, and ending on the first Determination Date falling after, such date). - (e) "Interest Period" for a Series means the period from (and including) an Interest Payment Date (or, for the first Interest Period for this Covered Bond, the Interest Commencement Date) to (but excluding) the next (or first) Interest Payment Date.

-- (f) If "adjusted" is specified in the applicable Final Terms against the Day Count Fraction, interest in respect of the relevant Interest Period shall be payable in arrear on the relevant Interest Payment Date and calculated from (and including) an Interest Payment Date (or the Interest Commencement Date) to (but excluding) the next (or first) Interest Payment Date, as such Interest Payment Date shall, where applicable, be adjusted in accordance with the Business Day Convention. - If "not adjusted" is specified in the applicable Final Terms against the Day Count Fraction, interest in respect of the relevant Interest Period shall be payable in arrear on the relevant Interest Payment Date and calculated from (and including) an Interest Payment Date (or the Interest Commencement Date) to (but excluding) the next (or first) Interest Payment Date, but such Interest Payment Dates for the purposes of calculating the accrual of interest shall not be adjusted in accordance with any Business Day Convention.
-If "not adjusted" applies, the Interest Payment Date (for the purpose of payment only) shall be adjusted in accordance with the applicable Business Day Convention.
-Accordingly, interest may be actually paid on a Business Day earlier than, or later than, the originally scheduled payment date as a result of the Business Day Convention adjustment.
-For the avoidance of doubt, if "not adjusted" applies, no additional interest shall be payable by the Issuer if the actual date of payment occurs later that the originally scheduled date for payment as a result of a Business Day Convention adjustment. - (h) "sub-unit" means, with respect to any currency other than euro, the lowest amount of such currency that is available as legal tender in the country of such currency and, with respect to euro, one cent.
+- (d) "Determination Period" means each period from (and including) a Determination Date to (but excluding) the next Determination Date (including, where either the Interest Commencement Date or the final Interest Payment Date is not a Determination Date, the period commencing on the first Determination Date prior to, and ending on the first Determination Date falling after, such date). - (e) "Interest Period" for a Series means the period from (and including) an Interest Payment Date (or, for the first Interest Period for this Covered Bond, the Interest Commencement Date) to (but excluding) the next (or first) Interest Payment Date. - (f) If "adjusted" is specified in the applicable Final Terms against the Interest Period for a Series of Fixed Rate Covered Bonds, then interest in respect of the relevant Interest Period shall be payable in arrear on the relevant Interest Payment Date and calculated from (and including) the preceding Interest Payment Date (or, if there is no preceding Interest Payment Date, the Interest Commencement Date) to (but excluding) such relevant Interest Payment Date, as such Interest Payment Date shall, where applicable, be adjusted in accordance with the relevant Business Day Convention and a lesser or additional (as applicable) amount of interest shall be payable by the Issuer if the actual date of payment occurs earlier or later than the originally scheduled date for payment as a result of the application of the relevant Business Day Convention. - (g) If "not adjusted" is specified in the applicable Final Terms against the Interest Period for a Series of Fixed Rate Covered Bonds, then interest in respect of the relevant Interest Period shall be payable in arrear on the relevant Interest Payment Date and calculated from (and including) the preceding Interest Payment Date (or, if there is no preceding Interest Payment Date, the Interest Commencement Date) to (but excluding) such relevant Interest Payment Date, with the Interest Payment Date (for the purpose of determining the date of payment only) adjusted in accordance with the relevant Business Day Convention but no lesser or additional (as applicable) amount of interest becoming due and payable by the Issuer if the actual date of payment occurs earlier or later that the originally scheduled date for payment as a result of the application of the relevant Business Day Convention.

+If the Interest Period for a Series of Fixed Rate Covered Bonds is not indicated in the applicable Final Terms as "adjusted" or "not adjusted," then it shall be deemed to be "not adjusted."

+- (h) "Relevant Period" means the period from (and including) the most recent Interest Payment Date (or, if none, the Interest Commencement Date) to (but excluding) the relevant payment date. - (i) "sub-unit" means, with respect to any currency other than euro, the lowest amount of such currency that is available as legal tender in the country of such currency and, with respect to euro, one cent.